superseriousbusiness/gotosocial/CONTRIBUTING.md

 One thing that *isn't* mocked is the Database interface, because it's just easier to use an in-memory SQLite database than to mock everything out.

-### Standalone Testrig
+### Standalone Testrig with Pinafore

-You can also launch a testrig as a standalone server running at localhost, which you can connect to using something like [Pinafore](https://github.com/nolanlawson/pinafore).
+You can launch a testrig as a standalone server running at localhost, which you can connect to using something like [Pinafore](https://github.com/nolanlawson/pinafore).

 To do this, first build the gotosocial binary with `./scripts/build.sh`.